 Women considering an abortion should understand the legalities of having an abortion in their state, as well as their options for care.

 In this article, we'll discuss the legal risks associated with taking abortion pills in states where it's banned and provide insight into what those seeking an abortion should consider beforehand.

 Medication abortion rose throughout the COVID-19 pandemic, and requests for self-managed abortion further increased after Roe v.
 Wade was overturned on June 24th, 2022.
 Although medical abortion is a safe and common form of ending a pregnancy, women taking the abortion pill in states where it is legally banned may face serious legal risks.

 Medical professionals found guilty of having provided or managed any illegal abortion could be charged with a Class B felony and face prison time, fines, and medical license revocation.
-In certain states, healthcare providers may be required to report suspicion of abortions.
+In certain states, women have been investigated or prosecuted for suspected abortion after being reported to authorities by acquaintances or, in violation of HIPAA law, by healthcare providers who were not mandated to report.
 Women who have been reported for attempting to obtain abortions illegally may not only be prosecuted criminally, but civil action may also be initiated against them with fines as high as $100,000.
 Furthermore, any individual who assists or enables another person to procure abortions could also be charged with a criminal offense or face a civil lawsuit.

 What to expect if you seek an abortion

 Having an abortion in a state where it is illegal or banned has the potential to be a particularly traumatic experience.
 Anyone undergoing an abortion should be aware of legal consequences, which can vary from state to state — ranging from fines to imprisonment for those who undergo this procedure or those who assist them in doing so.
 This includes medication abortion, which, while very safe and effective, may result in women facing more of a legal risk than a medical one.